Joe White (defender, born 2002)

-Joseph Anthony White (born 18 January 2002) is a footballer who plays for Marine.
+Joseph Anthony White (born 18 January 2002) is a footballer who plays for UNSW FC in the NSW NPL Men's League One.

 Career

 He made his debut for Bolton Wanderers on the opening day of the 19/20 season, coming on as a 14th minute substitute for Josh Earl.
 After being released by Bolton at the end of the season he signed for Lower Breck for the 20/21 season and scored twice on his debut on 3 October against Ashton Town.
 On 17 October he also joined F.C.
 United of Manchester through dual registration.
 He played twice.
 He signed for Ashton Athletic for the 2021–22 season.
 He also once again played for F.C.
 United of Manchester via dual registration.
 In January 2022, he signed for Marine.